adn770/ppdf/docs/design-dmme.md

     base for more specific content types and holds the raw line objects and bounding box.
--   **`ProseBlock`, `TableBlock`, `BoxedNoteBlock`**: Specific subclasses of `ContentBlock` that represent standard text, structured tables, or sidebars .
+-   **`ProseBlock`, `TableBlock`, `BoxedNoteBlock`**: Specific subclasses of `ContentBlock` that represent standard text, structured tables, or sidebars.
 -   **`Title`**: Represents a title or heading element found on a page or within a column.
 -   **`PageModel`**: A structured representation of a single PDF page's physical